grokking-engineering/grokking-engineering.github.io/_posts/page/2015-02-12-build-with-us.md

 Specifically, we are looking for:

-## Sponsors
+# Sponsors

-If your company/organization would like to support us in term of venue, food and drink or via other means, please drop us an email.
+If your company/organization would like to support us in term of venue, food and drink or via other means, we would really appreciate it.

-## Speakers
+# Speakers

 We are also looking for speakers for our talks (once every two months in 2015).
-If you want to speak or know someone who can, drop us an email, too.
+If you want to speak or know someone who can, tell us.

-### Contact
+## Contact

-> Email: admin@grokkingengineering.org
+Email: admin@grokkingengineering.org